 The Ghost Trap Rodeo project is resourced between January 2021 and October 2022 with a federal grant and matching contributions from local residents, business owners, foundations, and government agencies, who together, share the commitment to our watershed.
-These resources are third party audited and bound by federal contract to afford the needed volunteer supplies, printed info materials, bycatch data collection kits; volunteer refreshments, prizes, staff hours, and debris disposal.
-By the end of the project, the GTR will collect 30,000 lbs. of marine debris - an important step toward improved habitat - and 50% of the hauled debris will be recycled.
+These resources are third party audited and bound by federal contract to afford essential volunteer supplies, printed materials, bycatch data collection kits; volunteer refreshments, prizes, staff hours, and debris disposal.
+By project's end, the GTR will collect ≥30,000 lbs of marine debris - an important step toward improved habitat - and 50% of this debris will be recycled.

 Capt.
 Neill Holland; Pres., Ocean Aid 360